AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 Edit the heading appropriately.

+Change the text and name of the clear button to cancel. change its type to button.

 ### Exercise 15

 Edit the `show.php` file and add a layout that shows the following details: